lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 This section looks at the messages that would flow in the event that an enrollment is done for an encryption only certificate using a direct POP method; the example below shows.
-For simplicity, it is assumed that the certification requester already has a signing-only certificate.
+For simplicity, it is assumed that the certification requester already has a signature certificate.

 The fact that a second round-trip is required is implicit rather than explicit.
 The server determines this based on the fact that no other